odhran-kainos/blog/post/25 - uTest: the Essential Test Framework for Scala.md

 essentials.
 A [single, simple way of defining tests](#test-definitions) and a [single, simple syntax for smart asserts](#smart-asserts): in most things that uTest provides, there is one - and only one - way to do things.
-That one way is made powerful and flexible enough to accommodate a wide range of use cases, and simple enough you can understand it in it's entirety.
+That one way is made powerful and flexible enough to accommodate a wide range of use cases, yet simple enough you can understand it in it's entirety.
 If that isn't enough, you can build your own tools and helpers on top of uTest specialized for your own specific need.